 What Is the Best Type of Workout For You as You Age?
-Getting old is like a nightmare for many people, as our bodies and health start to decline.
+Getting old is like a nightmare for many people, as our bodies and health decline.
 Yet, for some, old age is a perfect time to relax and enjoy their retirement.
 Whatever your point of view, your senior years will be more enjoyable if you are in sound health.

 You can enjoy your retirement if you exercise correctly and regularly.
-The right exercise can help prolong your lifespan, but the wrong exercise can shorten it.
+The proper exercise can help prolong your lifespan, but the wrong exercise can shorten it.
 You certainly don’t need to go through every exercise routine you come across on the internet to stay healthy.

 Workout for you as you age

 - Water Aerobic: This is one of the most widely recommended activities for senior citizens.
 It helps with arthritis and body pain without overloading your joints, as the water supports you.

 - Stretching/Flexibility Training: Exercises that involve stretching help seniors to stay active and flexible.
 Regular stretching also helps you avoid injuries, body pain, and tiredness.

 - Yoga: Yoga is another highly recommended type of exercise for older people.
 When done correctly, it helps to relieve stress and some pains in the body.

 - Walking: Walking might not seem like a “proper” exercise, but it helps you stay active.
 The muscles weaken as we age, but walking keeps them alive and busy.

 - Pilates: This is a low-impact exercise that can help with breathing and balance, ideal for older people.